MicrosoftDocs/visualstudio-docs/docs/version-control/git-with-visual-studio.md

 ## What's next

-While the new Git experience is now on by default in Visual Studio 2019 [version 16.8](/visualstudio/releases/2019/release-notes/), we continue to add new features to enhance the experience.
-If you'd like to check out new updates to the Git experience in a Preview release, you can download and install it from the [Visual Studio Preview](https://aka.ms/vspreview/) page.
+While the new Git experience is now on by default starting with Visual Studio 2019 [version 16.8](/visualstudio/releases/2019/release-notes/), we continue to add new features to enhance the experience.
+If you'd like to check out new updates to the Git experience in a Preview release, you can download and install it from the [Visual Studio 2022 Preview](https://aka.ms/vspreview/) page.

 > [!IMPORTANT]
 > If you have a suggestion for us, please let us know!
 We appreciate the opportunity to engage with you on design decisions via the [**Developer Community**](https://aka.ms/vs-suggest) portal.

 ## See also

+::: moniker range="<=vs-2019"
 - [Get Started with Git and GitHub in Visual Studio](/learn/modules/visual-studio-github-push/) tutorial on Microsoft Learn
 - [Getting started with Git in Visual Studio](https://www.youtube.com/watch?v=GCZ9x3yqkyc) video on YouTube
 - [Announcing the Release of the Git Experience in Visual Studio](https://devblogs.microsoft.com/visualstudio/announcing-the-release-of-the-git-experience-in-visual-studio/) blog post